Skip to content

 Cicero, in Tusculan Disputations, quotes the same passage directly:

-And notice the precise definition he adds: joy of the mind is real when the mind has the hope that nature will be free to enjoy those pleasures without any blending of pain.
+And notice the precise definition Epicurus adds in the fuller passage above: joy of the mind is real when the mind has the hope that nature will be free to enjoy those pleasures without any blending of pain.
 This is the full cup in miniature.
 The pleasures of taste, hearing, sight, and the full range of embodied experience are the content.
 The “without any blending of pain” is the limit, the purity condition, the measure of fullness.
 Together they give us the Epicurean picture of the best life: filled with vivid, varied pleasures of all kinds, enjoyed in a condition as free from pain as reason and circumstance can achieve.

 Torquatus, Cicero’s Epicurean spokesman in On Ends, states the positive picture directly: